brwilkinson/PlatformRelease/README.md

 #### Overview of the Release process

-- The YAML file .github\workflows\build-release-AOA.yml builds your App
+- The YAML file .github\workflows\build-release-AOA.yml builds your App:
     - Essentially the Build component (Part 1.)
     - Copy the build artifacts to a Global Storage Account
     - Publish artifacts in GitHub